traject/traject/doc/extending.md

 traject, and also make sure no gems except those specified in the gemfile are available to the program, for a reliable reproducible environment.

-You should still `require` the gem in your traject config file, then just refer to what it provides in your config code as usual.
+You still need to `require` the gem in your traject config file;
+then just refer to what it provides in your config code as usual.

 You should check both the `Gemfile` and the `Gemfile.lock`